JoeSzeles/Bot_builder_ProRealTime/replit.md

-# Literary Translator App
+# Literator

-A personal-use full-stack translator app for translating literary texts using AI and generating professional PDFs.
+A personal-use full-stack app for translating and transforming literary texts using AI and generating professional PDFs.

 ## Overview
 - **Purpose**: Translate texts (books, documents) from any language to English using AI, with support for custom translation instructions